"Regarding Henry": A "Bergh's-eye" View of 149 Years at the ASPCA

 Back to the Future

 As executors of Bergh's legacy work in the 21st century, The Great Meddler's influence is stronger than ever.
 As written in The Citizen, March 13, 1888, upon Bergh's death: "...so firm a hold did he take on the public sense of right that it is impossible that his work shall not be continued. he has made too many converts to render it all likely that his commonwealth will ever relapse into a condition to witness cruelty to animals without resentment."
-Well over 100 years later, the words still ring true.
+More than 125 years later, the words still ring true.